Students talking outside campus

 PCMac

-• A Microsoft Windows-based PC with at least 4GB RAM and 200MB available free disk space (laptop or desktop, preferably running Windows 10 or 11)
+• Windows 11 or later with at least 4GB RAM and 200MB available free disk space (laptop or desktop)

 • Web Browser: Google Chrome or Microsoft Edge (Chromium version)